Are you interested in learning more about safety and independence?

 - If there is a ramp, the legal elevation is 1 foot of ramp for each 1 inch of height you have the ramp.
 If you have to extend a ramp up a 2 foot height, for instance, you will need 24 feet of ramp.
 This legal ramp requirement assumes that a person will be negotiating it alone in a wheelchair.

-- Make sure steps or ramp have non-slip surface.
+- Make sure steps or ramp have a non-slip surface.

-Having one central communication center in the home of a care receiver is important in ensuring that information is easy to find and use on a routine basis.
-This communication center becomes critical when there is an emergency.
+Having one central communication center in the home of a care receiver is important to ensure information is easy to find and use on a routine basis.
+This communication center becomes critical if there is an emergency.